Annie Duke: Live poker

-In the first two tournaments of the 1994 World Series of Poker, Duke placed 14th and 5th, and finished 26th in the Main Event.
-Following her move to Las Vegas, Duke continued successfully playing poker on a professional basis through the late 1990s, and by 2000 had 16 in the money finishes at WSOP events, prior to the WSOP World Championship event that year.
+In the first two tournaments of the 1994 World Series of Poker, Duke placed 14th and 5th, finishing 26th in the Main Event.
+Following her move to Las Vegas, Duke continued playing poker on a professional basis through the late 1990s, and by 2000 had achieved sixteen in-the-money finishes at WSOP events, prior to the WSOP World Championship event that year.

 From 2000 onward, she became well known for her high-profile achievements in WSOP events.
 In the 2000 WSOP World Championship event, although nine months pregnant with her third child, she placed 10th out of a total of 512 players, which was the second-highest finish by a woman in the event's history.
 She received a WSOP gold bracelet in 2004, placing first out of 234 entrants in an Omaha Hi-Lo Split tournament.
-By July of that year she had become the top female money winner in the history of the WSOP; earning over $650,000 from 25 in the money finishes, including 13 at the final table.
+By July of that year she had become the top female money winner in the history of the WSOP, having earned over $650,000 from twenty-five in-the-money finishes, including thirteen appearances at the final table.
 Later in 2004, she placed first in the inaugural WSOP Tournament of Champions, beating her brother and nine former world championship winners and winning $2 million.
 In the 2006 WSOP, she was one of only two women left in the tournament when she finished in 88th place with $51,129 in winnings.
+In 2006, Annie won the second annual World Series of Poker's Rock, Paper Scissors Tournament.

-In 2010, Duke won the NBC National Heads-Up Poker Championship; she outlasted a field of 64 players, including eliminating previous winner Huck Seed, and defeating Erik Seidel in the final match.
+In 2010, Duke won the NBC National Heads-Up Poker Championship; she outlasted a field of sixty-four players, eliminating previous winner Huck Seed and defeating Erik Seidel in the final match.
 She won $500,000 and became the first and only female winner of the event, which ended in 2013.

 In a 2020 interview, Duke described herself as retired from poker, stating she had not played since 2012.
-Duke's total winnings from her 39 cashes at the WSOP is $1,166,567.
-As of September 2021, Duke's total lifetime live tournament winnings of $4,270,548 still place her at fourth overall on the list of women all-time live tournament winnings.
+Duke's total winnings from her thirty-nine cashes at the WSOP is $1,166,567.
+As of September 2021, Duke's total lifetime live tournament winnings of $4,270,548 still place her fourth overall on the list of women all-time live tournament winnings.